 It has just been an overwhelming thrill to be able to influence so many people without the laying on of hands.

-And I developed an interest because of Raymond Moody, who was another physician and philosopher who came out with the first book, first published book, on the near-death experience.
+What happened back in the 1970s, and this was when I was actively practicing, I considered myself a religious skeptic, and I developed an interest because of Raymond Moody, who was another physician and philosopher who came out with the first published book on the near-death experience.

 Obviously, being a physician, that interested me.

-Both my wife, who was also a physician, and myself found ourselves unfortunately resuscitating people.
+Both my wife, who was also a physician, and myself found ourselves, unfortunately, resuscitating people.

 We had a good idea what was going on from the medical and physiologic standpoint, but from the spiritual standpoint, of course, you learn absolutely nothing.

-In particular, I remember when I was still a resident, actually, in Harrisburg, Pennsylvania.
+In particular, I remember when I was still a resident, actually, in Harrisburg, Pennsylvania, I was called up on a floor to pronounce a patient, not pronounce them dead, that is.

-And I went up, and being a resident, you know, still somewhat Naive and not wishing to make any errors, I was just very complete in my examination of this poor individual.
+And I went up and being a resident, you know, still somewhat naive and not wishing to make any errors, I was just very complete in my examination of this poor individual.

 I examined the heart, made sure there were no heart sounds.

-I listened to the lungs to make sure they weren't breathing, and indeed, that was the case.
+I listened to the lungs to make sure they weren't breathing, and indeed that was the case.

-So, I signed the papers and pronounced the patient dead.
+So I signed the papers and pronounced the patient dead.

 Well, you know, in retrospect, looking back on my research over the last 30 years, I think this type of thing is not that extraordinary.

-There are cases of near-death experiences, you know, throughout the ancient literature, and certainly you can find them on Amazon.com in great quantity today.
+There are cases of near-death experiences, you know, throughout the ancient literature, and certainly you can find them on amazon.com in great quantity today.

-For some unknown period of time, and for reasons that we just cannot explain, they came back.
+And for reasons that we just cannot explain, they came back.

-and know they are dead, and then it turns out they're not dead, doesn't that honestly
+But just doesn't that bring into question, I mean, if you can really be careful and examine somebody and know they are dead, and then it turns out they're not dead, doesn't that honestly bring into question the whole question of when somebody really is dead?

 You know, and the pathologist came in and was getting ready to perform his autopsy when he noticed his eyelid move.